gpeddle/jobhunt-api/docs/step03-code/index.md

 The QuestionService requires little testing because it is trivial.
 Basic tests to confirm the presence or absence of data are enough.

-## Implement DatabaseContext and tests
+## Implement AppDataContext

-This is implemented using an EntityFramework in-memory store.
+The **AppDataContext** class is responsible for data access and is implemented using an EntityFramework in-memory store.

 1. Add EF libraries:
    - `cd src/JobHunt.Api`
    - `dotnet add JobHunt.Api.csproj package  Microsoft.EntityFrameworkCore`
    - `dotnet add JobHunt.Api.csproj package  Microsoft.EntityFrameworkCore.InMemory`

-2. Add `Data/DatabaseContext.cs` with a DbContext subclass that exposes a DbSet of **JobApplications**.
+2. Add `Data/AppDataContext.cs`, subclassing DbContext and expose a DbSet of **JobApplications**.

-3. In `Program.cs`, add code to *ConfigureServices()* thto initialze the in-memory store.
+3. In `Program.cs`, add code to *ConfigureServices()* that initialze the in-memory store.

 ## Implement JobApplicationService and Tests